 Istria!
-The wonderful and largest peninsula of the Adriatic Sea thanks its name to the ancient Histri tribe, who were jealously guarding it’s homeland same like the ancient Romans after them.
+The wonderful and largest peninsula of the Adriatic Sea thanks its name to the ancient Histri tribe, who were jealously guarding its homeland same like the ancient Romans after them.
 When you visit this wonderful Croatian region you will know better why.

-Even though Histri, the first known inhabitants and the notion of history, do not share common origin, there is a deeper connection.
+Even though Histri, the first known inhabitants and the notion of history, do not share a common origin, there is a deeper connection.
 Through the history here lived different cultures and nations; Histri, Romans, Lombards, Franks, Venetians, Austrians and finally Croatians.
-This region often changed owners, but above all, all of them was boundlessly tied to the land where they lived, for its rich land, long shores, very pleasant climate, food, wine and irresistible charm.
+This region often changed owners, but above all, all of them was boundlessly tied to the land where they lived, for its rich land, long shores, very pleasant climate, food, wine, and irresistible charm.
 But Istria is not just a geographic term, it is primarily the people living in it - Istrijani!
 It is precisely the turbulent history and the mixture of different peoples and cultures living in it that created a special region of Istria within Croatia.
 Istria is one of the most developed parts of Croatia and is certainly the most tolerant part of it.
-Here now live Croatians, Italians and Slovenians alike, and if you visit towns and villages, you will notice that their names are written both in Croatian and Italian, and in some places even in Romanian language!
+Here now live Croatians, Italians, and Slovenians alike, and if you visit towns and villages, you will notice that their names are written both in Croatian and Italian and in some places even in the Romanian language!

-Located on the northern end of the Adriatic, a region that was at the crossroads of Croatia, Italy and Slovenia, had interesting history.
-Its climate is a blend of Mediterranean and continental climate just as Istria itself is a mixture of Mediterranean and Central Europe.
+Located on the northern end of the Adriatic, a region that was at the crossroads of Croatia, Italy, and Slovenia, had an interesting history.
+Its climate is a blend of Mediterranean and continental climate just as Istria itself is a mixture of the Mediterranean and Central Europe.
 Istria has historically changed many owners but all of them were equally aware of the beauty of its mountains Učka and Ćićarija, its coasts and towns of Pula, Poreč, Rovinj, Umag and its enchanting interior that is best characterized by the town of Motovun, which from its hill jealously keeps its unique surroundings.

-Wonderful holiday homes with swimming pools are part of huge offer of private accommodation in the interior of Istria.
+Wonderful holiday homes with swimming pools are part of a huge offer of private accommodation in the interior of Istria.
 Here are offered attractive rooms that are rented on the coastal towns, from where Istrian adventure can begin.
 Direct contact with owners of private accommodation for cheaper, more enjoyable and more human holidays is another special feature of Istria and Croatian tourism.
 We will help you establish this direct contact, whether you are looking for a cheap accommodation or a luxury holiday home.
 Only important thing is that you are looking for holidays in Istria and it is our job to help you find ideal private accommodation.